tanimislam/nprstuff/docs/source/core_functionality.rst

 .. code-block:: console

-   usage: waitwait [-h] [--dirname DIRNAME] [--date DATE] [--debugonly] [--noverify] [--justfix]
+   usage: waitwait [-h] [--dirname DIRNAME] [--date DATE] [--dump] [--level {DEBUG,ERROR,INFO,NONE}] [--justfix]

    optional arguments:
      -h, --help            show this help message and exit --dirname DIRNAME     Name of the directory to store the file.
 Default is /mnt/media/waitwait.
      --date DATE           The date, in the form of "January 1, 2014."
-The default is last Saturday, August 08, 2020.
+The default is last Saturday, August 15, 2020.
-     --debugonly        If chosen, download the NPR XML data sheet for this Wait Wait episode.
+     --dump                If chosen, download the NPR XML data sheet for this Wait Wait episode.
-     --noverify         If chosen, Do not verify the SSL connection.
+     --level {DEBUG,ERROR,INFO,NONE}
+			   choose the debug level for downloading NPR Wait Wait episodes or their XML representation of episode info.
+Can be one of
+			   ['DEBUG', 'ERROR', 'INFO', 'NONE'].
+Default is NONE.
      --justfix             If chosen, just fix the title of an existing NPR Wait Wait episode's file.

 waitwait_crontab
 -----------------